 AP Calculus AB’s Three Big Ideas

-BIG IDEA 1: Change (CHA)
+- BIG IDEA 1: Change (CHA)

-BIG IDEA 2: Limits (LIM)
+- BIG IDEA 2: Limits (LIM)

 The second idea of Limits (LIM) teaches you to understand essential ideas, definitions, formulae, and theorems in calculus: for example, continuity, differentiation, and integration.

-- Integration: Finding the average value of a function, applying accumulation functions, finding the area between curves of functions, and finding volumes from cross-sections and revolutions.
+- Integration: Finding the average value of a function, applying accumulation functions, finding the area between curves of functions, and determining volumes from cross-sections and revolutions.
 You’ll also need to study the Fundamental Theorem of Calculus, finding anti-derivatives and indefinite integrals, and integrating using substitutions.

-BIG IDEA 3: Analysis Of Functions (FUN)
+- BIG IDEA 3: Analysis Of Functions (FUN)

 Understanding and analyzing the behaviors of functions by relating limits to differentiation, integration, and infinite series and relating each of these concepts to the others.